 1. We Need a Little Extra Time for Order Processing

-We are a small company selling handmade, cold process artisan soaps, body butter, bath bombs and lip balm.
-We do aim to ship same or next business day, but please allow up to 2 days for processing of your order.
-During holiday seasons, please allow up to 5 days for order processing.
+We are a small company selling handmade, cold process artisan soaps, body butter, bath bombs, sugar scrubs, and lip balm.
+We do aim to ship the same or next business day, but please allow up to 0-2 days for processing your order.
 We will do our best to ship quicker than 2 days, but we cannot guarantee it.
-Most orders will then ship 1-3-day priority mail (depending on your state location) unless you select differently.
-You need to make sure that you select the proper shipping, or your order will be canceled and you will need to re-enter it (if you choose the "pick it up" instead of paying for shipping).
-If you need a better idea of when your order will ship, always feel free to contact us.
+Most orders will then ship 1-3-day priority mail (depending on your state location) unless you select differently during cehckout.
+Please make sure that you select the proper shipping, or your order will be canceled and you will need to re-enter it (if you choose the "pick it up" instead of paying for shipping).
+If you need an exact ship date, always feel free to contact us.

 2. Are You a Perfectionist?

 We are!
-But even in our quest to make the perfect bar of soap for you, our handmade, cold processed artisan soaps inherently can have small blemishes or dings as a result of the soap making process.
-So, we do not ever guarantee a perfectly smooth sided 3" x 3" x 1" bar.
+But even in our quest to make the perfect bar of soap for you, our handmade, cold-processed artisan soaps inherently can have small blemishes or dings as a result of the soap making process.
+So, we do not ever guarantee a perfectly smooth-sided 3" x 3" x 1" bar.
 Likewise, the bar size and weight will slightly vary, and is approximate on the label, stating 5oz.
-Same goes for our all-new ~1.2 oz & ~2.4 oz mini-bars!
+The same goes for our all-new ~1.2 oz & ~2.5 oz mini-bars!
 Lastly, sometimes when our soap batches are prepared, although the ingredients are the exact same as shown here, the colors can slightly vary.
 This is the way it goes when soap is prepared by hand, in small batches!
 Our artisans are committed to providing you with the best possible products because our products are handmade with love.

 3. Don't LYE about it